Designing Block Messages

 # Precondition: destructive command

-message: "Destructive command denied: '{args.command}'.
+message: "Destructive command blocked: '{args.command}'.
 Use a safer alternative."

 # Precondition: production gate